 Individuals attending the workshop for the Temple University Diamond Leadership Program should contact email@example.com to confirm hours and participation or visit their profile on noncredit.temple.edu for a copy/verification of completing the certificate.

 After successfully completing Safe Zone I and Safe Zone II workshops, participants are considered an Advocate and provided with a plaque.
 The title of Advocate indicates acceptance of LGBTQIA+ identities and a commitment to working against discrimination directed toward the community.
-This two-part interactive training totals five hours to receive the certification.
+This two-part interactive training totals three and-a-half hours to receive the certification.
 For additional information regarding the Safe Zone certification, please contact us at firstname.lastname@example.org.